 Course Course Description Credit Hrs.
 Contact Hrs.
-HON 2020 SCIENCE & SOCIETY II (3) 3 3 Investigation into the relationships among human biology, human behavior and human culture using the methods of the natural and social sciences.
-Prerequisite: Completion of 18 hours of honors credit or consent of the Honors College.
-HON 2300 ARTS & SOCIETY (3) 3 3 Interaction between the arts and various societies with specific attention to how religious and political institutions manipulate the arts and how the arts shape religious, political and cultural ideals.
+HON 2300 ARTS & SOCIETY (3) Interaction between the arts and various societies with specific attention to how religious and political institutions manipulate the arts and how the arts shape religious, political and cultural ideals.
 Writing emphasis course.
-PREREQUISITE: Completion of 18 hours of honors credit or consent of the College HON 2400 VALUES IN CONFLICT (3) 3 3 Exploration and analysis of a contemporary problem or theme utilizing both moral and ethical principles as well as other resources in the humanities and social sciences.
+PREREQUISITE: Completion of 18 hours of honors credit or consent of the College 3 3 HON 2320 ARTS AND CULTURES (3) Exploration and analysis of the interaction between the arts and various cultures with specific attention to how religious, political, and cultural institutions manipulate the arts and how the arts shape religious, political, and cultural ideals.
+Credit is given for only one of the following: HON 2320, HON 2300.
+Prerequisite(s): Admission to the Honors College 3 3 HON 2400 VALUES IN CONFLICT (3) Exploration and analysis of a contemporary problem or theme utilizing both moral and ethical principles as well as other resources in the humanities and social sciences.
 Prerequisite: Completion of 18 hours of Honors cred or consent of the Honors College.
-HON 2800 THE ORIGINS OF LIFE (3) 3 3 Contributions of the earth sciences, cosmology, biology, chemistry and physics to understanding the origin of life on Earth and the possibility of life on other worlds.
+3 3 HON 2420 PEOPLES AND VALUES IN CONFLICT (3) Exploration and analysis of social and cultural interactions and conflicts, focusing on links between the past and present and ways in which contemporary problems are tied to historical developments.
+Credit is given for only one of the following: HON 2420, HON 2400.
+Prerequisite(s): Admission to the Honors College 3 3 HON 2800 THE ORIGINS OF LIFE (3) Contributions of the earth sciences, cosmology, biology, chemistry and physics to understanding the origin of life on Earth and the possibility of life on other worlds.
 Prerequisite: Third year Honors or consent of the Honors College.
-HON 2900 PERSPECTIVES ON HUMAN EXISTENCE (3) 3 3 Role of the humanities in the natural desire to find meaning in human existence and their role in answering those questions that each person must face.
+3 3 HON 2900 PERSPECTIVES ON HUMAN EXISTENCE (3) Role of the humanities in the natural desire to find meaning in human existence and their role in answering those questions that each person must face.
 Prerequisite: Third year Honors or consent of the Honors College.
-HON 3900 HONORS SPECIAL TOPICS (3) 3 3 Intensive analysis of a selective and relevant topic of contemporary interest.
-May be repeated once under a different topic.
-Prerequisites: Honors Student or Presidential Ambassador in "Good Standing" or consent of Honors Dean.
-HON 4900 INDEPENDENT STUDY (1-3) 1 1 Self-directed study for variable credit in a special topic of interest to the student.
-May be repeated once under a different topic.
-Prerequisite: Honors Student or Presidential Ambassador in "Good Standing" or consent of Honors Dean.
+3 3